Remco28/nj-gov-2025/docs/content/README.md

 ### Data Quality

 - Use consistent formatting
-- Keep IDs lowercase and kebab-case
+- Keep IDs lowercase and kebab-case (`candidateId` + topic context is a good mental namespace)
 - Ensure all required fields are present
-- Test the interactive spinner after adding talking points
+- Test the interactive spinner after assembling `candidates.json`

 ## QA Checklist